 Hafnium is another metal with a high melting point that deserves a place in our list.
 I has a melting point of 2227 °C.

 Hafnium is a lustrous silver-gray transition metal.
-Hafnium does not interact with dilute hydrochloric acid, dilute sulfuric acid and strong alkali solution, but can dissolve in hydrofluoric acid and aqua regia.
+Hafnium does not interact with dilute hydrochloric acid, dilute sulfuric acid, and strong alkali solutions, but can dissolve in hydrofluoric acid and aqua regia.

 The main use of hafnium is to make control rods for nuclear reactors.
 Pure hafnium has plasticity, easy processing, high-temperature resistance, and corrosion resistance, which is an important material in the atomic energy industry.

-Rhodium takes the 8th place in our list of the metals with high melting points.
+Rhodium takes 8th place in our list of metals with high melting points.
 This refractory metal’s melting point is 1960 °C.

 Rhodium is a silver-white, hard metal with high reflectivity.
 Rhodium metals do not usually form oxides; the molten rhodium absorbs oxygen but the oxygen is released during solidification.
-Rhodium is insoluble in most acids, and it is completely insoluble in nitric acid, slightly soluble in aqua regia.
+Rhodium is insoluble in most acids, and it is completely insoluble in nitric acid and slightly soluble in aqua regia.

-Rhodium has a high melting point, high strength, stable electrothermal property, good corrosion resistance, high-temperature oxidation resistance, and good catalytic activity.
-Therefore, rhodium is widely used in automobile exhaust purification, chemical industry, aerospace, glass fiber, electronics and electrical industry, and other fields, known as the “industrial vitamin“.
+Rhodium has a high melting point, high strength, stable electrothermal properties, good corrosion resistance, high-temperature oxidation resistance, and good catalytic activity.
+Therefore, rhodium is widely used in automobile exhaust purification, the chemical industry, aerospace, glass fiber, electronics, and electrical industry, and other fields, known as the “industrial vitamin“.

-Chromium takes the 8th place in our list of the metals with high melting points.
+Chromium takes 8th place in our list of metals with high melting points.
 It is a silvery-white shiny metal with a melting point of 1907 °C.

 Pure chromium is ductile while impurity-containing chromium is hard and brittle.
 The density of chromium is 7.20 g / cm3.
 This refractory metal is insoluble in water but soluble in strong alkaline solutions.
 Chromium has high corrosion resistance, and it oxidizes very slowly in the air, even under extreme heat.
 Therefore, chromium plating on other metals can protect the metal.

 The content of chromium in the crust is 0.01%, ranking 17th.
-Free chromium does not exist in nature, the main ore containing chromium is the chromite.
-Chromium is widely used in metallurgy, chemical industry, cast iron, refractory, and high precision end technology and other fields.
+Free chromium does not exist in nature, the main ore containing chromium is chromite.
+Chromium is widely used in metallurgy, the chemical industry, cast iron, refractory, high-precision end technology, and other fields.